Salar de Atacama

-In the last decades, Salar de Atacama has become a hotbed for lithium extraction which is found in the brines of the salt flat.
+In recent decades, Salar de Atacama has become a significant hub for lithium extraction, as lithium is found in the brines of the salt flat.

-The indigenous inhabitants of Salar de Atacama and its surroundings are the Likan Antay.
+The Likan Antay people are the indigenous inhabitants of Salar de Atacama and its surrounding areas.

-Features
+Geographical overview

 The salt flat encompasses 3000 km2, is about 100 km long and 80 km wide, which makes it the third largest in the world, after Salar de Uyuni in Bolivia (10582 km2). and Salinas Grandes in Argentina (6000 km2).
 Its average elevation is about 2,300 m above sea level.
 The topography of the core portion of the salar exhibits a high level of roughness, the result of evaporation and ephemeral surface water, unlike the most other salt flats, as for example the Salar de Uyuni, which is periodically covered with shallow water.

 Some areas of the salt flat form part of Los Flamencos National Reserve.
 The Laguna Cejar is a sink hole lake in the Salar de Atacama, 18 km from San Pedro, Chile.
 It has a salt concentration that ranges from 5 to 28% (50 to 280 parts per thousand), producing at the higher end of the range an effect of floating like the Dead Sea.

 Geology

 Salar de Atacama is part of a larger depression hosting other salt flats.
-This depression, called "La gran fosa" by Reinaldo Börgel is bounded by north-south structures.
+This depression, called "La gran fosa" by Reinaldo Börgel is bounded by north–south structures.
 At present this larger depression conforms a subsiding sedimentary basin.
 Comparing with neighboring areas of the Andes the depression is a major topographical anomaly thought to be caused by a lithospheric block that due to its high density has remained at lower position than the rest of the Andes.
 The high density would derive from the times the Salar de Atacama depression was a westward rift arm of the Salta Rift Basin located further east in Argentine territory.

 South of Salar de Atacama ancient plutonic rocks of Cambrian and Ordovician age crop out.
 These rocks are associated with the Famatinian orogeny.

 From the Late Cretaceous to the Late Eocene volcanic and sedimentary rocks of the Purilactis Group deposited in the basin.
 During this time volcanism occurred chiefly west of the basin rather than east as in the present, thus it was back then a back-arc basin.
 After the Purilactis Group had deposited tectonic movements tilted the strata in the north to east and in the south a thrust fault pushed old Late Paleozoic rocks over the younger Purilactis Group.